skillrecordings/products/apps/badass/README.md

 `.env.production` will need new values for every variable.

-Then install dependencies and start the server.
+Then install dependencies and start the server:

 ```shell
 yarn